Japanese knotweed and the law

 Want to know if it’s knotweed?
-Here is where you can quickly get the answer.
-Our free online ID tool sends your plant images direct to our expert team who will get back to you same working day if possible.
+Our free online ID tool sends your plant images direct to our team of Japanese knotweed experts who will get back to you same working day if possible.
+Fill in the form below.

 Japanese knotweed is a highly invasive and resilient weed that can cause damage to your property and lower the value of your home.
 It can be difficult to identify but being able to spot the signs of a Japanese knotweed infestation early is advisable.